 OHH Advertising Dublin

 The general types of outside advertising are:

-- Poster and Billboards (static, mobile, digital),
+- Poster, Billboards, and neon signs (static, mobile, digital),

 - Transit Advertising (Buses, Cars, Bicycles),

 - Street Furniture Advertising (bus shelter, letterbox, bins, electricity box, lanterns),

 - Construction Advertising,